 - All participants are to comply with the plan, and act as directed by the leader or deputy.

 - Collect petrol money (see below for rates) and reimburse drivers

 - Collect walk fees from visitors and non-members ($5 each)

 - Ensure everyone has completed the walk before leaving

 - Return club equipment; arrange for replacement of used first aid stores and batteries if needed.

 - Write a brief report of the walk (template from the club website).
 This report includes details such as group size, weather, description of the walk, any difficulties encountered (ie: thick vegetation, water crossings, difficult terrain), and anything else the leader deems relevant.

 - Lodge trip report to club secretary and fees to treasurer.

-In terms of the potential for injury or death, driving to and from the walk is the riskiest part of bushwalking.
+Driving to and from the walk may be the riskiest part of bushwalking.
 Drivers should refrain from alcohol and other drugs, and put the safety of their passengers (their fellow bushwalkers) first.
 Stop or share the driving if tired or unwell.
 Passengers should ask the driver to slow down or pull over if they feel uncomfortable or unsafe.

 To ensure walkers continue to agree to the use of their vehicles, costs are shared.
 Standard rules ensure predictability and fairness.
 The cost of petrol of the trip is estimated generously and divided among all the walkers.
 Money is pooled and shared equally among the drivers.
 Minimum petrol money is $5-00/person.
 Any surplus monies (ie: a driver does not want to receive payment) are to be given to the club secretary (with the walk report) to be deposited into the club kitty.